Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Genetic Algorithm/Smart Flappybird/README.md

 ## Abstract

 This project aims to make an AI that learns how to play Flappy Bird using a genetic algorithm.
-It involves common machine learning concepts like model design, data preprocessing, and hyperparameter tuning, and genetic algorithm specific techniques like fitness function engineering, elitism, and genetic diversity management.
+It involves common machine learning concepts like model design, data preprocessing, and hyperparameter tuning, and genetic algorithm-specific techniques like fitness function engineering, elitism, and genetic diversity management.

 ## Introduction